 She seems a little confused, taken aback even.
 “You’re worried that something might go wrong?”

 “Well, a little…”

-But that’s not it.
+But that’s not all of it.
 I look back to Erin, wishing that she’d do this with me, and I realize that I really just don’t want to do this alone.
-Not only would having someone else with me who’s not cannon fodder for back luck increase my odds for survival, but I could use the extra boost in bravery.
+Not only would having someone else with me who’s not cannon fodder for bad luck increase my odds for survival, but I could use the extra boost in bravery.
 I’m not afraid to face it; I just want someone to face it with me.